ZeMingoh233/LasMonjas/README.md

 # Changelog
 <details>
   <summary>Click to show</summary>

+**Version 1.3.2**
+- Fixed a bug on gamemodes where Impostor could kill anyone
+- Removed "how many impostors are in game" text from the load screen for all gamemodes and added the gamemode name instead
+- 5 new hats and upgraded old ones
+- Added a client option to define if ghosts can see role names (only after being reported)
+- Reduced lag on Police And Thiefs games
+- Added two options for Hot Potato, one to define if hot potato time limit resets after giving it to other player and another to define the new extra time for hot potato timit limit

 **Version 1.3.1**
 - Fixed Hot Potato games, you can play a game after another now without restarting the game